-A collapse of the Tinian casino gaming industry would displace casino employees and workers in those regulatory agencies currently funded through the casino revenues.
-Table 16.1-11 and Table 16.1-12 show current Tinian government employment funded by casino revenues and CNMI Legislative Appropriations.
+A collapse of the Tinian casino gaming industry would thus displace casino employees and workers in those regulatory agencies currently funded through the casino revenues.
+Table 16.1-11 and Table 16.1-12 show current Tinian government employment funded by casino revenues as well as CNMI Legislative Appropriations.